 There can be serious and fatal injuries, too, especially after falling from a height.
 The HSE statistics still show that of the fatalities in the workplace, most correspond to a fall from a height, which has resulted from a slip or trip.

 In this section, we will look at slips and trips injury claims and how much they can be worth.
 How much you win will depend on the nature of the accident and your injuries, and their severity.
-This table is a guide to compensation claim amounts for slip, trip and fall injury claims, using figures from The Judicial College Guidelines.
+This table is a guide to potential compensation claim amounts for slip, trip and fall injury claims, using figures from The Judicial College Guidelines.
 The latest edition was published in 2022: